A COMMUNITY OF IMAGINATION + RESISTANCE

 We will be sure to give you a holler back as soon as we get the chance!

-The People’s Free Fridge Program is a community fridge network seeking to bring free healthy food to Walker County and it’s communities.
+The People’s Community Fridge Program is a community fridge network seeking to bring free healthy food to Walker County and it’s communities.

-This program is launching in the Summer of 2021, with a pilot Free-Fridge in the Town of Parrish, in response to the food insecurity in our cities, towns, and communities, but especially in predominantly black and brown communities where access to fresh food is even more sparse.
+This program is seeking to launch in the Summer of 2021, with a pilot Free-Fridge in the Town of Parrish, in response to the food insecurity in our cities, towns, and communities where access to fresh food is even more sparse.

 We’re dedicated to combating this lack of consistent, reliable access to fresh food by bringing awareness to food apartheid within the Walker County area and providing immediate relief to our neighbors in need through acts of solidarity.